Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 ### Edit a package type

-Edit a package type to update any set parameters.
+Edit a package type to update any set criteria.

 #### Prerequisites